excilsploft/bash-make-nushell-just/presentation.md

  4. The `Makefile` could theoretically be extended even further to handle the installation of proper version of node or other dependencies.

-Make knows which steps to run or skip by watching the modified time of the inputs (i.e. the "dependencies") and the outputs (i.e. the "targets") and running only the steps needed to produce targets with updated modified timestamps.
-This has the effect of Make being file oriented, it "watches" source files to produce output files".
+Make knows which steps to run or skip by watching the modified time of the inputs (i.e. the "dependencies") and the outputs (i.e. the "targets") and running only the steps needed to produce the targets with that have updated, modified time timestamps.
+This has the effect of Make being very file oriented, it "watches" source files to produce "target" files.
 Make does have a feature to run "recipes" wherein the output is not a file, maybe something like a call to a REST service or storing a value in a database.
 This type of "target" is called a "`.PHONY` target", it is "PHONY" because it produces no files.
 This feature introduces a compelling use case for DevOps practitioners: The ability to string a chain of commands that are dependent on one after another yet don't necessarily rely on filesystem changes   A couple of examples of this could be:

 1. Watching terraform files to automatically create an updated terraform plan and apply.
 2. Building a Docker image, tagging it and pushing to an image repository when the Dockerfile has changed.